 UNISTELLAR EVSCOPE EQUINOX REVIEW: VERDICT

-The Unistellar eVscope eQuinox does a lot with light.
+Now to the crux of our Unistellar eVscope eQuinox telescope review: should you actually buy one?
+It depends, really, on what you're after.
 Not having a live view through an eyepiece does feel odd for anyone who is used to using a small backyard telescope.
 While most small telescopes with similar optical specifications to this one really only offer decent views of planets and the Moon, the eVscope eQuinox concentrates solely on deep sky objects.
 So in many ways it's a complement to a small backyard telescope, not an upmarket replacement.

 Is it an astrophotography telescope?
 Technically, yes, and all the images it produces are increasing in resolution, but the eVscope eQuinox will be most adored by anyone frustrated with how little of the deep sky they can see from a light-polluted back garden.